 While Patient-Centered Strategy is grounded in healthcare examples, the book really could have been called “Customer-Centered Strategy” as it provides an excellent framework for thinking about strategy development and deployment for any industry.

-You can also buy your own copy of Patient-Centered Strategy on Amazon.
+Even if you missed out on the giveaway, you can still get your own copy of of Patient-Centered Strategy on Amazon.

 Conversations with Jeff Hunter about Strategy